Skip to Content

 upcycled denim and scrap fabric moth wings

-6. Carry on making the moth taxidermy body parts in different shades of denim and colours of fabric.
+Step 6: Carry on making the moth taxidermy body parts in different shades of denim and fabric colours.
 I made enough to make nine upcycled denim faux moths.

 upcycled denim wings and bodies